Lascar: Nineteenth century

-The British East India Company recruited seamen from areas around its factories in Bengal, Assam and Gujarat, as well as from Yemen, British Somaliland and Portuguese Goa.
-They were known by the British as lascars.
-These seamen included Indian sailors, who would go on to serve on British (and European ships) until the 1960s.
+The British East India Company recruited seamen from areas around its factories in Bengal, Assam and Gujarat, as well as from Yemen, British Somaliland and Goa.
+People from India have been travelling to Great Britain since the East India Company (EIC) recruited lascars to replace vacancies in their crews on East Indiamen whilst on voyages in India.
+Initially, these were men from the Indo-Portuguese or Luso-Asian communities of the subcontinent, including men from Bombay, Goa, Cochin, Madras and the Hugli River in Bengal.

-Between 1803 and 1813, there were more than 10,000 lascars from India visiting British port cities and towns.
-By 1842, 3,000 lascars visited the UK annually, and by 1855, 12,000 lascars were arriving annually in British ports.
-In 1873, 3,271 lascars arrived in Britain.
-Throughout the early 19th century lascars visited Britain at a rate of 1,000 every year, which increased to a rate of 10,000 to 12,000 every year throughout the late 19th century.
+Between 1600 and 1857, some 20-40,000 Indians had travelled to Britain, the majority of them being seamen working on ships.
+Most Indians during this period would visit or reside in Britain temporarily, returning to India after months or several years, bringing back knowledge about Britain in the process.
 Lascars would normally lodge in British ports in between voyages.
 Some settled in port towns and cities in Britain, often because of restrictions such as the Navigation Act or due to being stranded as well as suffering ill treatment.
-Many were abandoned and fell into poverty due to quotas on how many lascars could serve on a single ship.
+Some were abandoned and fell into poverty due to quotas on how many lascars could serve on a single ship.
 Lascars sometimes lived in Christian charity homes, boarding houses and barracks.

 At the beginning of World War I, there were 51,616 Indian lascars working on British ships, the majority of whom were of Bengali descent.
 Among them, it is estimated 8,000 Indians (some of whom would have been former lascars) lived in Britain permanently prior to the 1950s.

 Language barriers between officers and lascars made the use of translators very important.
 Very few worked on deck because of the language barrier.
 Some Europeans managed to become proficient in the languages of their crew.
 Skilled captains such as John Adolphus Pope became adept linguists and were able to give complicated orders to their lascar crew.
 Often native bosses known as "serangs", as well as "tindals" who often assisted serangs, were the only men able to communicate directly with the captain and were the men who often spoke for the lascars.
-Many lascars made attempts to learn English but few would have been able to talk at length to their European captains.
+Many lascars made attempts to learn English but few were able to talk at length to their European captains.

 Lascars served on ships for assisted passage to Australia, and on troopships during Britain's colonial wars including the Boer Wars and the Boxer Rebellion.
 In 1891 there were 24,037 lascars employed on British merchant ships.
 For example, the ship "Massilia" sailing from London to Sydney, Australia in 1891 lists more than half of its crew as Indian lascars.